jgraichen/acfs/README.md

 * Create/Update operations
 * High level features
-** Pagination?
+    * Pagination?
 Filtering?
 (If service API provides such features.)
-** Messaging Queue support for services and models
+    * Messaging Queue support for services and models
 * Documentation

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. a) Add specs for your feature
+4. Add specs for your feature
-3. b) Implement your feature
+5. Implement your feature
-3. c) Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request

 ## License